EchoTeam/genappup/README.md

     cd genappup
     make

-Make genappup available through your PATH variable, for example, by this:
+Make genappup available through your PATH variable, for example, with this:

     sudo cp genappup /usr/local/bin/